vircadia/vircadia-native-core/README.md

 ### Whitelist Instructions

+The whitelist checks every entity-script attempting to run on your client against a list of domains, their subfolders, or the specific script URL entirely.

-The **Start - NO STEAMVR** batch file launches and sets the whitelist environment variable for you (you have to edit in your whitelisted domains), however if you are unable to launch from the batch file and have to launch interface.exe directly then you must set the Windows environment variable "**EXTRA_WHITELIST**" with your whitelisted domains comma separated like so: "**https://kasen.io/,http://kasen.io/**"
+The **Start - NO STEAMVR** batch file launches and sets the whitelist environment variable for you (you have to edit in your whitelisted domains), however if you launch interface.exe directly then you must set the Windows environment variable "**EXTRA_WHITELIST**" with your whitelisted domains comma separated like so: "**https://kasen.io/,http://kasen.io/,https://exampledomain.com/scriptFolder/**"

 The whitelist checks against the domains literally, so you have to be precise to ensure security and functionality.
 For example, the difference between "http://" and "https://" matters as those will be seen as two different domains in the eyes of the whitelist.